Rate-induced biosphere collapse in the Daisyworld model: Bifurcation-induced collapse

-In the first scenario, Figure~\ref{fig:2Dbif_btipping} (a), we initialise the system at fairly high luminosity $(L=1.4)$, from the stable equilibrium in which only white daisies exist.
+In Figure \ref{fig:2Dbif_btipping} we consider two scenarios.
+In the first scenario, shown in Figure~\ref{fig:2Dbif_btipping} (a), (c), and (e), we initialise the system at fairly high luminosity $(L=1.4)$, from the stable equilibrium in which only white daisies exist.
 Then, as luminosity is increased, eventually the stable equilibrium undergoes a saddle-node bifurcation, and only the "dead planet" state is now stable.
 As a result, the system inevitably evolves towards the dead planet state, and the daisies go extinct.
 Physically, the planet's surface temperature was initially maintained by the white daisies far below where it would otherwise have been.
 However, the effect of increased temperature on daisy growth rates (Eq. \ref{eq:growth_rates}) eventually overwhelms the stabilising effect of the daisy population on temperature, and the daisy population abruptly collapses.

-In the second scenario, Figure~\ref{fig:2Dbif_btipping} (b), we initialise the system at fairly low luminosity $(L=0.68)$, from a state in which only black daisies exist, We now decrease the luminosity until the equilibrium disappears through a saddle node bifurcation, with similar consequences as in the first case.
+In the second scenario, shown in Figure~\ref{fig:2Dbif_btipping} (b), (d), and (f), we initialise the system at fairly low luminosity $(L=0.68)$, from a state in which only black daisies exist, We now decrease the luminosity (in this particular case $L_{\rm end}<L_{\rm start}$) until the equilibrium disappears through a saddle node bifurcation, with similar consequences as in the first case.
 Initially the planet's temperature was maintained by the black daisies far above where it would otherwise have been.
 But again, the effect of temperature on daisy growth rates eventually overwhelms the stabilising effect of the daisy population on temperature, and the daisy population collapses.

+There is no bifurcation-induced tipping starting directly from the coexistence equilibrium state, because the only bifurcations this can undergo are transcritical bifurcations to the single-species equilibria (see Figure \ref{fig:3Dbif_and_phase}).
+However, we note that if the system is initialised at the coexistence equilibrium state for any given value of $L$, and $L$ is slowly increased or decreased, for $|\Delta L|$ large enough the system will eventually undergo bifurcation-induced tipping: it is just that the system will pass through a single-species equilibrium first.